-In the opinion of Sidley Austin LLP, San Francisco, California, Special Tax Counsel with respect to the Bonds, under current law and assuming compliance with certain covenants in the documents pertaining to the Tax-Exempt Series KRY Bonds and the Refunding Bonds, and requirements of the Internal Revenue Code of 1986, as amended, as described herein, interest on the Tax-Exempt Series KRY Bonds and the Refunding Bonds is not includable in the gross income of the owners of such Bonds for federal income tax purposes.
-In the opinion of Special Tax Counsel, under current law, interest on the Taxable Series KRY Bonds and the Taxable Series G Bonds is includable in gross income for federal income tax purposes, and interest on the Bonds is exempt from personal income taxes imposed by the State of California.
+In the opinion of Sidley Austin LLP, San Francisco, California, Special Tax Counsel with respect to the Tax Credit Bonds, under current law, and assuming, among other things, the accuracy of certain representations and compliance by the District with certain covenants, the Tax Credit Bonds are "qualified school construction bonds" within the meaning of Section 54F(a) of the Internal Revenue Code of 1986, as amended (the "Code"), and the owners of the Tax Credit Bonds, as of each Tax Credit Allowance Date (as defined herein), will be allowed, subject to the limitations of Section 54A of the Code, a federal income tax credit for the taxable year in which such Tax Credit Allowance Date occurs.
+The Code provides that the amount of the tax credit shall be treated as interest which is included in gross income for federal income tax purposes.
+In addition, under current law, interest on the Tax Credit Bonds will be included in the gross income of the owners thereof for federal income tax purposes, but will be exempt from personal income taxes imposed by the State of California.
 See "TAX MATTERS" herein for further information.

-\$1,655,965,000 LOS ANGELES UNIFIED SCHOOL DISTRICT
+\$318,800,000 LOS ANGELES UNIFIED SCHOOL DISTRICT